 The applied nutrition major allows the student to pursue one of three concentrations: dietetics, culinary nutrition or environmental nutrition.

-The dietetics track is for those interested in careers in nutrition counseling, public health nutrition, community nutrition, wellness, food and food-service management.
-The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics.
-Students who complete the concentration qualify to sit for a national exam to become a dietetic technician, registered (DTR).
-Completing the dietetics concentration is also the first step to becoming a registered dietitian (RD).
-To become an RD, students must also complete an accredited internship at a university, healthcare facility, community agency or food-service corporation.
-After the internship, the student must then pass a national accreditation exam.
+The dietetics track is for those interested in careers in clinical nutrition, nutrition counseling, public health/community nutrition, wellness, sports nutrition, retail nutrition, and food-service management.
+The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (https://www.ohio.edu/chsp/ahsw/accreditations), the accrediting agency for the Academy of Nutrition and Dietetics.
+Students who complete the concentration qualify to sit for a national exam to become a nutrition and dietetic technician, registered (NDTR).
+Completing the dietetics concentration is also the first step to becoming a registered dietitian nutritionist (RDN).
+To become an RDN, students must also complete an accredited supervised practice program and effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam.

 Mission and Goals

 The mission of Ohio University, is encompassed in the following statement, “Ohio University holds as its central purpose the intellectual and personal development of its students.”

 The mission of the College of Health Sciences and Professions: We SERVE our communities (big and small); We SOLVE the world’s greatest health issues; We SUCCEED in training the next generation of health care professionals.